The Synthetic Hilbert Additive Group Scheme

 equipped with a map $\alpha: X \wedge \mathbf{D}(X) \to \bG_m$ along with the following universal property: for every functor $Y \in \Fun(\CAlg, \Mod^{\cn}_\bZ)$, composition with $\alpha$ induces the following homotopy equivalence:

 \end{const}

-\begin{rmk} In \cite{elliptic1}, this is set up in the setting of (group-like) commutative monoid--valued functors, as opposed to $\Mod_{\bZ}^{\cn}$-valued ones.
-Namely, Lurie introduces Cartier duality for group-like commutative monoid objects as opposed to abelian group objects in stacks.
+\begin{rmk} In \cite{elliptic1}, Lurie introduces Cartier duality for group-like commutative monoid objects as opposed to abelian group objects in stacks.
 In this setting, one sets $\hom_{\Fun(\CAlg, \on{CMon}^{\on{grp}})}(-, \GL_1)$ as opposed to $\hom_{\Fun(\CAlg, \Mod^{\cn}_\bZ)}(X, \bG_m)$.
 However, the requisite formal properties of the two categories for forming internal mapping objects are the same, and so the above holds in the setting of abelian group objects.
-Moreover, when the input $X$ is a $\Mod^{\cn}_{\bZ}$-valued functor, for all $R \in \CAlg^{\cn} $, there will be a natural factorization $X(R) \to \bG_m(R) \to \GL_1(R) $ via~\cite[Remark 1.6.12]{elliptic2}, so the underlying stacks of morphisms will be equivalent. \end{rmk}
+Moreover, when the input $X$ is a $\Mod^{\cn}_{\bZ}$-valued functor, there will be a natural factorization $X(R) \to \bG_m(R) \to \GL_1(R)$ for all $R \in \CAlg^{\cn}$ via~\cite[Remark 1.6.12]{elliptic2}, so the underlying stacks of morphisms will be equivalent. \end{rmk}

 \begin{rmk} It is shown in \cite[Proposition 3.5.6]{elliptic1} that if $X \simeq \Spec(H)$ for a bialgebra $H$, then

 If moreover the underlying module of $H$ is dualizable, then $\on{cSpec}(H) \simeq \Spec(H^\vee)$, and we can conclude that $\mathbf{D}^{2}(X) \simeq X$.
 The anti-equivalence in \cite[Theorem 1.3.15]{elliptic2} of smooth coalgebras and adic $\bE_{\infty}$-algebras given by $C \mapsto C^{\vee}$ implies that there is also an equivalence